FarooqAR/me/README.md

 # Me – A social Networking App
 ### Project submitted by: Farooq abdul rehman – Roll # 1381
+### Most of the work is in branch "final".. master branch is still incomplete
 ### This app will use the following libraries/sdks:

 * 	Firebase – For Database